 Some Bronco highlights:

 - 28 personal bests were set on Friday by Bronco runners followed by 26 season bests!
+Follow results link above and look for the PR's and SR's for personal and seasonal bests.

 - The top three in each heat earned a meet t-shirt.
 The Broncos took home seven top three finishes giving seven Broncos the coveted purple t-shirt.
 Two Broncos won their respective heats - Maya Martinez (video) and Kelsey Kirby (video) in the 800 meters.